LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 		- Skip "blank" chunks
 		- Only raycast neighboring chunks
 - Everything 2
+    - When under water, show the "top" of the water
 	- Glass blocks
 		- Sort blocks within a chunk?
 			- Or does it work already?